3070 Academic Records Specialist

 Skills: The ability to handle large volumes of calls and face-to-face inquiries in a friendly and professional manner is required.
-A keyboarding rate of 50 words per minute is required.
 Computer literacy in the use of personal computers and/or mainframe computers is required and includes keyboarding ability and a functional knowledge of word processing, spreadsheets, data entry, or database management.
 Strong written and verbal communication skills; the ability to operate electronic, photocopier or other standard office machines, maintain complex filing systems and records, and make complex arithmetic calculations and reconcile records are required.
 Supervisory skills and the ability to train and review the work of others are required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 1. Provides effective customer service by having a through understanding of applicable academic regulations, rules, laws, policies, and procedures related to registrar functions and applying that knowledge to the provision of information, problem solving, and information processing.

 2. Maintains the integrity of academic records by understanding the information contained in various databases, changing, correcting, or modifying that information accurately and in compliance with academic regulations, correctly interpreting that information and explaining it to students, staff, and faculty, as needed, and reviewing reports to identify errors.